Duration and degree

 Only the specialisation area "Regional Dynamics" requires German proficiency (DSH-2).
 So it is possible to complete this program without German.
 But we recommend to learn German which is partially credited for the curriculum.

 We expect a sound pre-education in economics, mathematics, and statistics.
 We expect in particular a basic knowlege of microeconomics (e.g. Varian's textbook on Microeconomics or comparable), macroeconomics (e.g. Blanchard's textbook on Macroeconomics or comparable), basic algebra (including vectors and matrices), calculus (derivatives, integrals) and statistics (estimation, hypothesis tests).
-Furthermore, we expect some knowledge in further fields of economics (e.g. international trade, public finance, industrial economics etc.).
+Furthermore, we expect some knowledge in further fields of economics (e.g. international trade, public finance, economic policy, industrial economics etc.).
 Please note that we are restrictive in counting courses as "economics" courses.
-Courses related to business administration, accounting, management, business finance etc. do not count.
-Courses with a potentially ideological background as well as courses with a more descriptive content, such as regional specifities of a certain econonmy, do not count.
-The pre-education should also have a certain broadness, too strong a specialisation is unwarranted.
-In general, we apply the criteria strictly because of the very high number of applicants.
-Please see also this document [pdf 68KB] which you have to use for your online application.
+Courses related to business administration, accounting, management, business finance etc. do not count, also courses with a more descriptive content, such as regional specifities of a certain econonmy, do not count.
+The education should also have a certain broadness, too strong specialisation is unwarranted.
+In general, we apply the criteria in a strict manner because of the very high number of applicants.

-We cannot directly measure the quality of your pre-education.
-Having several courses e.g. in microeconomics does not necessarily mean that the pre-education in microeconomics is sound.
-According to our experience with international students, the ranking of your university is, more or less, an indicator for the future performance in our master programme.
+We cannot directly measure the quality of your education.
+Having several courses e.g. in microeconomics does not necessarily mean that the education in microeconomics is sound.
+If possible, please submit official syllabi of the courses which are relevant for admission.

 Before you apply you should be sure that this programme fits your interests and is suitable for your future plans.
 Make also sure that your financial situation allows for a study of two years.
 Recall that the faculty does not provide grants.